 Remember we are here to have a good time and be respectful.

-If you are concerned about if your costume meets the convention regulations, please email [email protected]
+Because cosplay can sometimes be a gray area in accommodating the rules, if you are concerned about if your costume meets the convention regulations, please email [email protected]

 Group entries are allowed, limit of 8 entrants.
 Competing in multiple groups is NOT allowed.

 Cosplays that have won awards at conventions of a smaller size (calculated by attendance) are allowed.
 Any entrant found to be entering a cosplay which has previously taken a major award at a larger convention (without at least 50% of the cosplay being altered or remade) will be immediately disqualified and risk being banned from future Tetra Event competitions.
 Current attendance as of 2018: Approx. 1500

 We want to keep the competition fun and fair, so anyone found competing outside of their level will be moved or, depending on the circumstances, disqualified.
 Additionally, no sandbagging of costumes is allowed.
 In order to prevent sandbagging, entrants wishing to compete with costumes that have previously won a costume competition must declare this upon registration.

 A cosplay that has already won a major award may be entered under ONE of the following conditions: